Peripheral Component Interconnect: PCI bus signals

 PCI bus transactions are controlled by five main control signals, two driven by the initiator of a transaction (FRAME# and IRDY#), and three driven by the target (DEVSEL#, TRDY#, and STOP#).
-There are two additional arbitration signals (REQ# and GNT#) which are used to obtain permission to initiate a transaction.
+There are two additional arbitration signals (REQ# and GNT#) that are used to obtain permission to initiate a transaction.
 All are active-low, meaning that the active or asserted state is a low voltage.
 Pull-up resistors on the motherboard ensure they will remain high (inactive or deasserted) if not driven by any device, but the PCI bus does not depend on the resistors to change the signal level; all devices drive the signals high for one cycle before ceasing to drive the signals.

 Signal timing

 All PCI bus signals are sampled on the rising edge of the clock.
 Signals nominally change on the falling edge of the clock, giving each PCI device approximately one half a clock cycle to decide how to respond to the signals it observed on the rising edge, and one half a clock cycle to transmit its response to the other device.

 The PCI bus requires that every time the device driving a PCI bus signal changes, one turnaround cycle must elapse between the time the one device stops driving the signal and the other device starts.
 Without this, there might be a period when both devices were driving the signal, which would interfere with bus operation.

 The combination of this turnaround cycle and the requirement to drive a control line high for one cycle before ceasing to drive it means that each of the main control lines must be high for a minimum of two cycles when changing owners.
 The PCI bus protocol is designed so this is rarely a limitation; only in a few special cases (notably fast back-to-back transactions) is it necessary to insert additional delay to meet this requirement.